apache/allura/Allura/docs/platform_tour.rst

 routing key <Tool Type>.<topic>.
 For instance, a message to comment on a Wiki page might have the routing key `Wiki.MainPage`.

-The Forge platform also provides full support for *sending* email without worrying about the specifics of SMTP or sendmail handling.
+The Allura platform also provides full support for *sending* email without worrying about the specifics of SMTP or sendmail handling.
 In order to send an email, a tool needs simply to send an `audit` message with the routing key `forgemail.send_email` and the following fields: